pivotal-cf/brokerapi/README.md

-cf-service-broker-api
+go-service-broker
 =====================

-A go package for the V2 CF Service Broker API
+A go package for building V2 CF Service Brokers in Go.

 Still experimental, not ready for wider consumption.